Specialist Bowel Cancer Screening Practitioner Programme

 - advanced communication, interpersonal skills, barriers to effective communication, breaking bad news, patient empowerment and patient advocacy

-You will be assessed via a competency-based portfolio, consisting of:
+You will be assessed via a competency-based portfolio and a 4000 word case study.

 In order to be considered for this course, you must be in post as a Bowel Cancer Screening Practitioner.